An explicit isomorphism of different representations of the Ext functor using residue currents: A residue current associated with a twisted resolution

 Furthermore, if $\codim \mathcal{F} > 0$, then $Q = 0$. \end{lemma}

 \begin{proof}[Proof of Proposition~\ref{prop:Rasm}] On $X\setminus Z$, $U=u$, and consequently it follows by \eqref{eq:Rdef} and \eqref{eq:nablau} that $R|_{X\setminus Z} = Q-u\nabla Q$.
 Since almost semi-meromorphic currents have the SEP, $R'$ must be the almost semi-meromorphic extension of $Q-u\nabla Q$, provided it exists.
-Indeed, this extension exists, since by Proposition-Definition~\ref{prop:URdef}, $u$ has an extension as an almost semi-meromorphic current, and by the same argument, the same holds for $Q$ and $\nabla Q$, and consequently also for $Q-u\nabla Q$.
+By Proposition-Definition~\ref{prop:URdef}, $u$ has an extension to $X$ as an almost semi-meromorphic current, and by a similar argument, the same holds for $Q$ since almost semi-meromorphic currents are closed under multiplication by smooth forms.
+By Proposition~\ref{prop:dbarAsmExtension}, also $\nabla Q$ admits an almost semi-meromorphic extension, and since almost semi-meromorphic currents form an algebra, we conclude that $Q-u\nabla Q$ admits such an extension as well.
 By \eqref{eq:asmExtension}, we thus have that

 By Lemma~\ref{lmaQ}, it then follows that $R'$ takes values in $\Hom(F^0,F)$.
 Thus, by \eqref{eq:Udef}, \eqref{eq:Rdef}, \eqref{eq:nablau}, \eqref{eq:Rprim}, and \eqref{eq:residue}, it follows that

 Finally, if $\codim \mathcal{F} > 0$, then $Q=0$ by the last part of Lemma~\ref{lmaQ}, and consequently, $R' = 0$ by \eqref{eq:Rprim}. \end{proof}